Think-and-Dev/decrypto/README.md

 ## Test
-We use truffle to run the suit of unit test against a local blockchain (ganache-cli) First open a new terminal set on this folder and run
+Use truffle to run the suit of unit test against a local blockchain (ganache-cli) First open a new terminal set on this folder and run

     yarn ganache